iterative/dvc.org/content/docs/command-reference/index.md

 # Using DVC Commands

 DVC is a command line tool.
+For a listing of commands run `dvc -h`.

 The typical DVC workflow goes as follows:

 - In an existing Git repository, initialize a <abbr>DVC project</abbr> with `dvc init`.